Wyatt-Haley/Cattle-Market/README.md

 https://mymarketnews.ams.usda.gov/

 # How to use
-- insure all packages used are downloaded
+- Insure Python and all packages used are downloaded
-- place the files where you wish to save the contents
+- Place the files where you wish to save the contents
 - Edit slug_id list for selected barns and time frame
+- Optain API key (this can be done by creating a account via the USDA AMS MMN)
-- open or run the api1.3.py file
+- Open or run the api1.3.py file
-- then vis1.3.py  to get the graphics
+- Then vis1.3.py to get the graphics